PhD University of Chicago

 USF (2008) Jesuit Foundation Grant (Economic Geography of Darfur): 5,000

-Anne Bartlett has been involved with running various human rights NGOs in Sudan and in diaspora.
-She has written dozens of OpEds on the human rights situation in Sudan and has worked for the release of people that have been incarcerated without due process or regard to international human rights norms.
-She has also chaired sessions at the United Nations in Geneva on these matters.
+I have founded and have run various human rights NGOs in Sudan and in diaspora.
+I have written dozens of OpEds on the human rights situation in Sudan and has worked for the release of people that have been incarcerated without due process or regard to international human rights norms.
+I have also chaired sessions at the United Nations in Geneva on these matters.

-Anne Bartlett was the President of the Sudan Studies Association from 2015-2017 and is currently the President of the African Studies Association of Australasia and the Pacific (AFSSAP).
-She is also Associate Editor of ARAS -- the journal of the Association.
+From 2015 -2017, I was the President of the Sudan Studies Association.
+I am currently the President of the African Studies Association of Australasia and the Pacific (AFSSAP).
+I am also Associate Editor of ARAS -- the journal of the Association.

-She was appointed as Lead for one of the four UNSW, Sydney engagement projects in northern Uganda as part of the UNSW, 2025 Strategy.
-Her role involved looking at the prevention of conflict - particularly in relation to land in post-conflict Acholiland, deforestation and illegal charcoal production
+I was appointed as Lead for one of the four UNSW, Sydney engagement projects in northern Uganda as part of the UNSW, 2025 Strategy.
+My role role involved looking at the prevention of conflict - particularly in relation to land in post-conflict Acholiland, deforestation and illegal charcoal production

 “Key Debates In International Studies" INST 1005